diogolmenezes/create-snf-app/README.md

 ## Output

 Running any of these commands will create a directory called my-app inside the current folder.
-Inside that directory, it will generate the initial simple-node-framework project structure and install the transitive dependencies:
+Inside that directory, it will generate the initial simple-node-framework project structure and install the transitive dependencies.

+Go to the [docs](https://github.com/diogolmenezes/simple-node-bootstrap) if do you need more details about the used *bootstrap*.

 ```shell
 ├── api